SDA Doctrine Versus Bible Truth: Three Angels' Messages

 Thousands were led to embrace the truth preached by Wm.
 Miller, and servants of God were raised up in the spirit and power of Elijah to proclaim the message. ...
 And as the Spirit of God rested upon them, they helped to sound the cry, Fear God, and give glory to him, for the hour of his judgment is come.3

-Initially, the Adventists thought the "judgment" of Revelation 14:6 referred to be the judgment of God upon the wicked.
-However, they eventually adopted a different stance, saying the "judgment" was a judgment of the righteous, not the wicked.
-To accomodate this new view, the SDA Church changed the meaning of the first angel's message to something entirely different.
+To accommodate this new view, the SDA Church changed the meaning of the first angel's message to something entirely different from what Miller taught.
 In her book Great Controversy prophetess Ellen White writes:

 ...the first angel's message, "Fear God, and give glory to Him; for the hour of His judgment is come," pointed to Christ's ministration in the most holy place, to the investigative judgment, and not to the coming of Christ for the redemption of His people and the destruction of the wicked.4

-2. The second angel's message is a call for Christians attending non-Adventist churches to leave those churches and join the one true remnant church--the Seventh-day Adventists.
+2. The second angel's message is a call for non-SDA Christians to leave their churches and join the one true remnant church—the Seventh-day Adventists.
 As Mrs. White noted above, SDAs believed this prophecy was fulfilled in 1844 when some Christians left their churches to unite with the Millerite movement:

 As the churches refused to receive the first angel's message, they rejected the light from heaven and fell from the favor of God.
 They trusted to their own strength, and by opposing the first message placed themselves where they could not see the light of the second angel's message.
 But the beloved of God, who were oppressed, accepted the message, "Babylon is fallen," and left the churches.5